Florida Divorce with Children Process

 This county makes the process very easy and accommodating for anyone filing for divorce.

-Option 2 – Divorce by Summons
+Option 2 – Florida Divorce with Children by Summons

 This is required when your ex won’t cooperate with the process.
-After the forms are e-filed we submit the case to the local sheriff to get your ex served the divorce documents.
+After the forms are filed we submit the case to the local sheriff to get your ex served the divorce documents.
 Once served he/she will have 20 calendar days to respond in writing to the court.

 When the time period expires we submit the final paperwork to get the hearing scheduled.
 Most of these divorces are referred to court mandated mediation prior to a final hearing being scheduled.

-Option 3 – By Publication
+Option 3 – Florida Divorce with Children By Publication

 This process is followed when the whereabouts of your ex are not known.
 The court submits an article on a local newspaper and runs it for 30 calendar days.
 Once it expires the proof is submitted to the court and the rest of the required documents are filed in order to obtain a hearing.